Evangelical Lutheran Church in Northern Germany

-The Evangelical Lutheran Church in Northern Germany (Evangelisch-Lutherische Kirche in Norddeutschland) is a Lutheran member church of the Evangelical Church in Germany (Evangelische Kirche in Deutschland, EKD).
-It was established on 27 May 2012 as a merger of the North Elbian Evangelical Lutheran Church, the Evangelical Lutheran Church of Mecklenburg, and the Pomeranian Evangelical Church.
+The Evangelical Lutheran Church in Northern Germany (Evangelisch-Lutherische Kirche in Norddeutschland) is a Lutheran member church of the Protestant Church in Germany (Evangelische Kirche in Deutschland, EKD).

+The denomination was established on 27 May 2012 as a merger of the North Elbian Evangelical Lutheran Church, the Evangelical Lutheran Church of Mecklenburg, and the Pomeranian Evangelical Church.
 It covers the combined area of all those former member churches, which are the federal states of Schleswig-Holstein, Hamburg and Mecklenburg-Vorpommern.
 Nordkirche is the only Landeskirche in Germany which covers parts of both New states of Germany and West Germany.
 It is also called Nordkirche (North Church).

-It has 1,892,749 members (31/12/2020).
-There are 1,704 ordained pastors and more than 84,000 volunteers working for Nordkirche (4/2016).
+In 2016, Nordkirche had 1,704 ordained pastors and more than 84,000 volunteers, and by the end of 2020, they had 1,892,749 members.
+At the end of 2022, this had gone down to 1,772,953 members, with 1,562 pastors.

 Landesbischof

 The Landesbischof (Presiding Bishop) is the senior (metropolitan) bishop and principal leader of the Nordkirche.
 In German, Nordkirche uses the title Landesbischof (literally: State Bishop).
-He or she got his or her see in Schwerin Cathedral but preaches in both, Schwerin Cathedral and Lübeck Cathedral.
-He or she is the leader and primus inter pares of the bishops in the dioceses (Sprengel).
-He or she chairs the Council of Bishops (Bischofsrat) and the Church Executive Board (Kirchenleitung).
+They have their see in Schwerin Cathedral but preach in both Schwerin Cathedral and Lübeck Cathedral in Lübeck.
+They are the leader and primus inter pares of the bishops in the dioceses (Sprengel).
+They chair the Council of Bishops (Bischofsrat) and the Church Executive Board (Kirchenleitung).